 How to A/B Test App Store Screenshots With AI-Generated Variants

 Apple PPO and Google Play Experiments let you test up to 3 screenshot variants against your live listing.
-The bottleneck isn't the platforms — it's producing variants fast enough to actually run experiments.
+The bottleneck isn't the platforms.
+It's producing variants fast enough to actually run experiments.

 Most teams know they should A/B test their App Store screenshots.
 Apple's Product Page Optimization (PPO) and Google Play Store Listing Experiments both let you run up to three treatments against your live listing for free.

-The reason most teams don't actually run experiments isn't the platforms — it's the variants.
+The reason most teams don't actually run experiments isn't the platforms.
+It's the variants.
 Producing three meaningfully different screenshot sets takes a designer two days each.
 Run one experiment a quarter and you're calling it good.

 AI-generated variants change that math.